-In the best situation possible, you have to move because you got the job of your dreams, the new location is closer to your family (though perhaps in some cases, further), in the perfect environment for you to inhabit.
+In the best situation possible, you have to move because you got the job of your dreams, the new location is closer to your family, and in the perfect environment for you to inhabit.
 Maybe you’ve always wanted to live by the ocean, and are relocating to Virginia Beach, or you’ve wanted to be closer to the city, and are going to be a short commute from Washington D.C.

 Unfortunately, we all know that oftentimes a move is far from ideal.
 Moving can be seen as a great adventure when you have things to look forward, and conversely can bring a sense of dread when you know that the next location for you is not exactly what you would have hoped for.
 No matter the situation, Scott’s Oceana Moving is here to help.
 From packing, unloading, assembling furniture, cleaning, and more, we are Virginia’s premier moving service.
-Read on to find advice about how to make the most of a tough move, and call us to make your moving go as smoothly as possible.
+Read on to find advice about how to make the most of a tough move, and call us to make your moving go as smoothly as possible — you can always count on us for local moves here in Virginia Beach, Chesapeake, Norfolk, and Suffolk, and we provide long-distance moving services across the nation.

 Factors for a Tough Move